Top 5 4th Quarter Trades of Me - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Meridian Wealth Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Mechanics Bank Trust Department’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Meridian Wealth Advisors, LLC bought 8,030 shares of ARCA:IVV for a total holding of 94,146.
-The trade had a 0.79% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $384.6.
+During the quarter, Mechanics Bank Trust Department bought 107,884 shares of ARCA:SPTS for a total holding of 126,843.
+The trade had a 0.54% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $28.77.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Meridian Wealth Advisors, LLC bought 39,855 shares of ARCA:IVW for a total holding of 63,248.
-The trade had a 0.6% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $59.94.
+During the quarter, Mechanics Bank Trust Department bought 40,057 shares of ARCA:JEPI for a total holding of 135,629.
+The trade had a 0.38% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $53.73.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares S&P 500 Growth ETF has a price-earnings ratio of 21.62 and a price-book ratio of 6.52.
+In terms of valuation, JPMorgan Equity Premium Income ETF has a price-earnings ratio of 23.55 and a price-book ratio of 4.41.

-Meridian Wealth Advisors, LLC reduced their investment in NAS:AVGO by 3,897 shares.
-The trade had a 0.49% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $501.4.
+Mechanics Bank Trust Department reduced their investment in NYSE:BOND by 20,730 shares.
+The trade had a 0.35% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $89.69.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.